lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 Transients can get a boost, along with fast microlensing since the bulge often gets more coverage.

 We need some metrics that can measure the science cases in the relevant footprint areas.
-Right now we have a few science cases taht improve, but these footprint changes are large enough that they impact SRD requirements and cosmology metrics fairly quickly.
+Right now we have a few science cases that improve, but these footprint changes are large enough that they impact SRD requirements and cosmology metrics fairly quickly.

 ## Good seeing ##